 The District stresses regular attendance and requests that employees miss work only on those days when it is absolutely necessary.
-Absences in excess of 10 days for 10 month employees or 12 days for 12 month employees is considered excessive unless due to a long-term illness or injury.
-If an absence is for two or more weeks, or if Personnel Services deems it necessary, a Medical Release may be requested to return to work.
+Absences in excess of 10 days for 10 month employees or 12 days for 12 month employees are considered excessive unless due to a long-term illness or injury.
+Upon request by the Human Resources Department, an employee may be required to provide a medical note verifying the presence of a personal illness or injury and/or a medical release authorization to return to work after an employee is absent five consecutive days or more.
 Depending upon the circumstances, employees with a yearly absence total that exceeds the number of months employed may be subject to disciplinary action.